 “That’s all I know sahab.”

 Sanjeev sent him on his way back home and nearly sprinted to CO’s residence and shared the information.
-After a short discussion in which both officers discussed the veracity of intelligence, CO finally agreed to take action.
-He called up commander of Quick Reaction Team (QRT) and instructed him to set up observation posts near the field as well as Abraar’s house.
+After a short discussion in which both officers discussed the veracity of the intelligence, CO agreed to take action.
+He called up the commander of Quick Reaction Team (QRT) and instructed him to set up observation posts near the field as well as Abraar’s house.
 They could not raid the house without any proof and they didn’t want to let anyone else know of their intentions either.
-Abraar was just a small time politician, but he was capable of causing a lot of drama if something went wrong.
+Abraar was just a small-time politician, but he was capable of causing a lot of drama if something went wrong.
 They had to be careful while collecting information about terrorists like their routes, timings and armament to be successful.

 A six man team took up camouflaged positions at a short distance from the field and another climbed up a small hillock to monitor Abraar’s house.
-They couldn’t get close to the house because of movement of civilians and houses nearby.
+They couldn’t get close to the house because of the civilian activities and houses nearby.
 Both teams were equipped with night vision devices and thermal sights to ‘see’ even in the dark.
 Days in such places start and end up early and most of the village was closing down for the night around sunset.
 The shops closed at around 6-6:30 pm and the people chatted animatedly as they walked back to their homes from their farms, shops or whatever their work involved.
 By 10 pm, all the streets were empty and only a few houses had any lights on.

-Around 10:30 pm, Q1 team assigned to the field reported movement of three men from the cave and one from the hut.
+Around 10:30 pm, Q1 team assigned to the field reported the movement of three men from the cave and one from the hut.
 They had draped themselves in shawls to hide the outline of AK-47s hanging from their backs.
 None of them used any torches and walked carefully and slowly in a straight line on the narrow hilly trail leading up to the village below.
 It’d have worked in the dark, but not with experienced troops equipped with night vision devices who tracked their movement from start to finish at Abraar’s house.

 A decision was made to not storm the house and wait for terrorists to move out before dawn to avoid any chances of civilian casualties.
-That meant soldiers had to wait out the night sitting in same place waiting till terrorists decided to move back to farm again.
+That meant soldiers had to wait out the night sitting in the same place waiting till terrorists decided to move back to the farm again.

 Around an hour before sunrise, the observation team near the house reported four men moving out of the house and taking the same path back again towards the farm.
 Once they were far enough from the village, the ambush party cornered them and asked them to surrender.
 Three of the terrorists started to fire indiscriminately and the fourth started running towards the village.
 First three were shot down within seconds while the fourth took two bullets in leg and one on his shoulder without even getting his gun in firing position.
-He was captured, given first aid and moved to military hospital.
-Hewas identified as Zakir Musa, an IED expert from Mirpur, PoK.
-The group was tasked with bombing of bus station in Rajauri.
+He was captured, given first aid and moved to a military hospital.
+He was identified as Zakir Musa, an IED expert from Mirpur, PoK.
+The group was tasked with bombing a bus station in Rajauri.